+Need some sentences for 4.2 and 4.3 (Chandrika)

+Missing value: fill all missing value with 0

 Oncology has witnessed noteworthy advancements in treatments, yet cancer remains a prominent cause of mortality in the US, claiming around 600,000 lives annually.
 A key medication, Osimertinib, an oral tyrosine kinase inhibitor, is employed for early-stage non-small cell lung cancer patients with a specific EGFR mutation.
 While its efficacy is commendable, doubling survival rates and reducing recurrence by 80% when adhered to, its associated side effects, including nausea, fatigue, and high blood glucose, present challenges.
 Roughly 25% of Humana members discontinue Osimertinib within six months due to these side effects.
 Leveraging data analytics can aid in identifying at-risk members, promoting medication adherence, and enhancing the quality of life for oncology patients.